 5-To prevent handling of money or cards, fully contactless payment can be made by e-transfer to TCITherapies@gmail.com (preferred) or the patient can upload their credit card into our secure Jane Payments feature in their patient profile.
 Receipts are emailed to the patient.

-6- Tissues will be provided in the treatment room so that the patient may open the door without touching the door knob directly.
+6- Tissues will be readily available throughout the clinic so that the patient may open the door without touching the door knob directly.

 Face Touching Avoidance: